gnss-sdr/geniuss-place/_design-forces/02-availability.md

 ## Reacquisition Time

 Reacquisition time characterizes the performance of the receiver in a scenario where the signal is greatly reduced or interrupted for some short period of time and is then restored.
 An example of this would be a vehicle going through a tunnel or under some heavy tree cover.
-In this case the receiver is briefly unable to track most or all of the satellites, but must re-acquire (track) the signal when "visibility" is restored.
+In this case, the receiver is briefly unable to track most or all of the satellites, but must re-acquire (track) the signal when "visibility" is restored.

 The test measurement system must be configured to record the time at which signals are removed from the receiver ($$ t_1 $$) and the time at which signals are reapplied to the receiver ($$ t_2 $$).
 All navigation data produced by the receiver should be recorded for subsequent data analysis.
 Each REAQ sample is computed as the time interval beginning at $$ t_2 $$ and ending with the first valid navigation data point derived from live or simulated satellite signals which is within the accuracy limits specified for the targeted signal(s).